beaker-project/beaker-project.org/dev/proposals/event-driven-scheduler.rst

-The existing scheduling loop will be retained for its secondary role in monitoring database consistency and correcting any discrepancies (for example, by aborting recipes where the requested distro tree has been removed from all registered lab controllers)
+The existing scheduling loop will be retained for its secondary role in monitoring database consistency and correcting any discrepancies (for example, by aborting recipes where the requested distro tree has been removed from all registered lab controllers).

-This proposal does not depend on the introduction of any new asynchronous message infrastructure.
+This proposal does not depend on the introduction of any new asynchronous messaging infrastructure.
 Instead the current scheduling loop will be supplemented by two additional loops, one looking for new jobs and the other for pending systems.